 My role as Chair is to lead a team of trustees who are financially and legally responsible for the charity, supporting our volunteers and establishing and meeting our long-term strategic goals as a leading youth empowerment charity

-My name is Lucy and, along with Natalie, I am one of the two Alumni Development Trustees of EYPUK.
-Our role is to help anyone who wants to become, or stay, active in the organisation to do so.
-Each year we send alumni to sessions abroad, help them apply for roles they are interested in, and organise an Alumni Training Weekend towards the end of the year to develop the skills of our members and bring them together informally.
+My name is Lucy and I'm the Member Development Trustee for EYPUK.
+My role is to support the Member Development Exec member in helping anyone who wants to become, or stay, active in the organisation to do so.
+We send members to sessions abroad, assist with session applications and organise a training weekend to develop the skills of our members and bring them together informally.

-Hello my name is Luke and I am the Regionals Trustee for EYPUK.
-I support the 2 elected regional coordinators each year, ensuring our regional events run at their usual high standard and helping implement our long term regionals strategy.
-Since 2017 I have undertaken a variety of roles including 2 years on the executive committee, Head Organising our first digital session and I am also currently supporting the Governing Body of the EYP with the development of their regional network.
+Hello, my name is Luke and I am the Regionals Trustee for EYPUK.
+I support the 2 elected regional coordinators each year, ensuring our regional events run at their usual high standard and helping implement our goals at a regional level.
+Since 2017 I have undertaken a variety of roles including 2 years on the executive committee, Head Organising our first digital session and work at the international level.

-I am looking forward to another exciting year as well as finishing my final year in politics and philosophy at LSE.
+I am looking forward to another exciting and innovative year as well studying for a masters degree at the University of London.